AlexCodeForge/cproject/docs/Next development/post-module-implementation.md

                 *   Laravel's `Str::slug()` does not guarantee uniqueness.
 Use a package like `spatie/laravel-sluggable` or implement custom logic to ensure unique slugs.
 This typically involves appending a unique identifier (like a number) if a duplicate is found (e.g., `my-post`, `my-post-1`, `my-post-2`).
                 *   Add a unique constraint to the `slug` column in the `posts` migration.
     -   **`excerpt`**: A brief summary for previews (string, nullable).
-    -   **`content`**: This is the primary field for the rich text from the Trix editor.
-It will store the HTML output, including embedded Trix attachments (text/longtext).
+    -   **`content`**: This will be a standard text/longtext field for now.
+Rich text editing with Trix will be integrated in a later stage.
 Livewire will bind to this field directly via `wire:model`.
     -   **`status`**: (`draft`, `published`, `archived`) to control post visibility (string, enum-like).
     -   **`is_premium`**: Boolean to mark premium content (boolean).
     -   **`is_featured`**: Boolean to highlight important posts (boolean).